5 MOST POPULAR HIKES ON OAHU

 If you feel yourself looking around wondering why everything looks so familiar, don’t worry you aren’t going crazy.
 Some of the scenes from the original “Jurassic Park” were filmed along the hike.
 More recently the TV series “Lost” filmed many of its scenes in the lush rainforest environment.

-Manoa Falls is a perfect little hike to do in the morning, leaving the rest of your day free for more exploring or relaxing at the beach.
-Click here to read more about why this hike is a must for your Oahu itinerary.
+Manoa Falls Trail is a perfect little hike to do in the morning, leaving the rest of your day free for more exploring or relaxing at the beach.